Hyderabad Zakat & Charitable Trust support for orphan students

-Hyderabad: Orphan student’s dream come true to pursue their education as the city-based NGO Hyderabad Zakat & Charitable Trust (HZCT) offered Rs.
-2.48 Cr ladies wing have presented to orphan students 2019-2020 benefitting more than 10,663 orphan girls and boys.
+Hyderabad: Orphan students’ dream to pursue their education came true as the city-based NGO Hyderabad Zakat & Charitable Trust (HZCT) offered them a financial support of Rs.
+2.48 Cr.
+Ladies wing of the organisation presented scholarships to orphan students of 2019-2020.
+More than 10,663 beneficiaries including orphan girls and boys were awarded scholarships.

 This scholarship programme for orphan was started over 8 years ago by the ladies wing of HZCT under the guidance of Mr. Ghiasuddin Babukhan the Scholarship is awarded to orphans schooling to degree courses in various schools and colleges across Telangana and Andhra Pradesh.
 The Scholarship awarded ranges between 2,000 To Rs.5,000.